Art-of-WiFi/UniFi-API-browser/README.md

 ### Security notice

+It is important to note that the UniFi API browser tool is a powerful tool that allows access to sensitive data and configuration options on your UniFi controller.
+It is therefore important you take appropriate security measures, such as limiting access to the tool to trusted individuals.
+Additionally, you should be aware of the security risks associated with running PHP code on your server.

-We **highly recommend** enabling the user name/password authentication feature by creating a `config/users.php` based on the included `config/users-template.php` file.
-When creating passwords and their SHA512 hashes for entry in the `config/users.php` file, please make sure to use **strong random passwords**.
+We **highly recommend** enabling the username/password authentication feature by creating a `config/users.php` based on the included `config/users-template.php` file.
+When creating passwords and their SHA512 hashes for entry in the `config/users.php` file, make sure to use **strong random passwords**.
 Please refer to the instructions in the `config/users-template.php` file for further details

-It is your own responsibility to implement the necessary additional controls in securing this application and preventing unwanted access.
+### Support and Feedback
+This project is actively maintained, and feedback and suggestions are always welcome.
+If you encounter any issues or have any suggestions for improvements, please use the GitHub [issue](https://github.com/Art-of-WiFi/UniFi-API-browser/issues) list or the Ubiquiti Community forums (https://community.ubnt.com/t5/UniFi-Wireless/UniFi-API-browser-tool-released/m-p/1392651) to share your ideas and questions.

 ### Screenshots